-K. ACCESSORY DWELLING UNITS (Adopted March 1993, Amended March 2017, March 12, 2024)
+K. ACCESSORY DWELLING UNITS (Adopted March 1993, Amended March 2017)

-- 1. PURPOSE: For the purpose of providing expanded housing opportunities and flexibility in household arrangements, accessory dwelling units (in-law apartments) shall be allowed as a Permitted Use as provided for in Section X Zoning Districts consistent with RSA 674:72.1. - 2.
+- 1. PURPOSE: For the purpose of providing expanded housing opportunities and flexibility in household arrangements, accessory dwelling units (in-law apartments) shall be permitted by special exception granted by the Board of Adjustment in any district in conformance with these regulations. - 2.
 DEFINITION: As defined by RSA 674:71 as amended "Accessory Dwelling Unit" means a residential living unit that is within or attached to a single-family dwelling, and that provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking and sanitation on the same parcel of land as the principal dwelling unit it accompanies.